 For feces balls, carry them to the bathroom and flush them down with just a tiny bit of litter fragments.
 While scooping them, place a tissue beneath to prevent leakage.

 The PetSafe Automatic Litter Box is a good choice.
 However, if you are a bit frugal, then this is not your cup of tea as you’ll have to prodigalize a few hundred dollars for the box itself and an extra amount for the designated non-dust litter.

 Despite its bulkiness and exorbitant price, this system totally overlooks the need for manual labor, which in turn not only saves your time but also prevents clogged sewage down the bathroom drain when you take the traditional litter box out to rinse.

-You can take advantage of vinyl sheets or store-bought liners and coat them on the empty litter box to prevent the litter from coming into contact with the box surface.
+You can take advantage of vinyl sheets or store-bought liners, like these from Nature’s Miracle, and coat them on the empty litter box to prevent the litter from coming into contact with the box surface.

 To keep the liners in place, you can use drawstrings and fasten the sheets round the box rim or buy a lid-covered pan in the first place.
 Once having placed the liners at the bottom, pour the litter in and scoop away litter clumps once or twice a day as usual.

 If you spot weird smells, it’s time for a replacement and just take the whole liners including the used litter out into the trash can.

 As convenient as they may sound, cats just don’t favor them since their tiny cutie pawns are perfectly ready to scratch open the liners, which disables the original purpose of theirs.
 If you want liners to take effect, you have to declaw your baby, and it’s a splitting headache to every owner.

 Hack 4.
 Use Flushable Wood-Pellet Litter